-All women should follow the guidelines for screening and attend all health checks, especially during pregnancy.
+All people should follow the guidelines for screening and attend all health checks, especially during pregnancy.

 Teenagers can develop high blood pressure due to obesity or an underlying medical condition.

-- aspects of metabolic syndrome, such as type 2 diabetes
+- aspects of metabolic conditions, such as type 2 diabetes

 - kidney disease

 - vascular disease, which affects the blood vessels